 Nearly every court of appeals rejected the non-profit organizations’ argument and upheld the accommodation.
 The Supreme Court, in Zubik v.
 Price, however, side-stepped the issue and instead sent all the cases back down to the lower courts and urged them to consider other possible accommodations.
 We filed a brief in Zubik on behalf of 240 students, faculty, and staff at religiously affiliated universities, discussing the importance of providing contraceptive coverage to those who work or study at these institutions.

 After requesting information from the public, the Obama administration concluded that there was no feasible alternative accommodation.
 Unfortunately, no resolution has been reached and the employees' and students' access to contraception remains in limbo.
 New Trump administration regulations will add even more uncertainty to the issue.

-We will continue to fight in court, including in University of Notre Dame v.
-Price, to make sure these students and all women like them have affordable, seamless access to contraception.
+We fought on behalf of students in University of Notre Dame v.
+Price, to make sure they—and all women like them—have affordable, seamless access to contraception.

 Challenges To The Trump Administration Regulations

 In May 2017, President Trump signed a "religious freedom" executive order aimed in part at attacking women’s access to birth control.
-The executive order started the process to roll back the contraception coverage rule.
-Just a few weeks later, media reports included leaked draft regulations that would allow any employer or university, including for-profit corporations, to use religion as an excuse to refuse to cover birth control in their employees’ and students’ health insurance.
+The executive order started the process to roll back the Affordable Care Act’s contraception coverage rule.
+In October 2017, the Trump administration issued regulations that created a sweeping religious exemption—any corporation or university can use religion to deny their employees and students coverage for birth control.